 Chancellor announces support for self-employed

-The Chancellor has announced the self-employed income support scheme.
+The Chancellor has announced the self-employment income support scheme.

-- Self-employed people who have been adversely affected by the coronavirus crisis will be eligible.
-The scheme is limited to those with trading profits up to £50,000 per annum who make the majority of their income from self-employment.
-They can receive a taxable grant equal to 80% of their average profits over the past three years, subject to a cap £2,500 per month
+Under the scheme self-employed people who have been adversely affected by the coronavirus crisis will be eligible for support.
+The scheme is limited to those with trading profits of less than £50,000 per annum who make the majority of their income from self-employment.
+They can receive a taxable grant equal to 80% of their average profits over the past three years, subject to a cap £2,500 per month.

 In a further measure to help the self-employed, the chancellor also announced that income tax bills due for payment in July can be deferred until the end of January 2021.